Get started with the Speech Recognition API in C# for .NET on Windows

 This page shows how to develop a basic Windows application that uses the Speech Recognition API to convert spoken audio to text.
 Using the client library allows for real-time streaming, which means that when your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.

-The C# desktop library can be used by developers who want to use Microsoft Speech Service from apps running on any device.
-To use the library, you need to install NuGet package Microsoft.ProjectOxford.SpeechRecognition-x86 for 32-bit platform and NuGet packageMicrosoft.ProjectOxford.SpeechRecognition-x64 for 64-bit platform.
-For client library API reference, see Microsoft Speech C# Desktop Library.
+Developers who want to use Speech Service from apps that run on any device can use the C# desktop library.
+To use the library, install the NuGet package Microsoft.ProjectOxford.SpeechRecognition-x86 for a 32-bit platform and the NuGet package Microsoft.ProjectOxford.SpeechRecognition-x64 for a 64-bit platform.
+For the client library API reference, see Microsoft Speech C# desktop library.

 Get the sample application